Filter Options

 How does implied volatility affect strike selection for sellers?

-Higher implied volatility means higher premiums, which is generally good for sellers.
+Higher IV means higher premiums, which is generally good for sellers.
 However, high IV also means the market expects larger moves, increasing the probability that your short strike will be challenged.
 The sweet spot is selling when IV is elevated relative to historical norms but not so extreme that a major catalyst is imminent.
-The historical mode on our tool lets you compare current IV levels to past conditions to assess this balance.
+Historical mode lets you compare current IV levels to past conditions.

 The information provided on this page is for educational and informational purposes only and does not constitute financial, investment, or trading advice.
 Options trading involves substantial risk and is not suitable for all investors.
 Past performance is not indicative of future results.
 Always consult a qualified financial advisor before making investment decisions.